sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/how-to-write-a-contract.md

   @method()
   public foo() {
-    // invalid, not each conditional branch end with `assert()` statement. if(z > 3n) {
+    // invalid, because each conditional branch does not end with `assert()` if(z > 3n) {
       assert(true)
     } else {

     }
   }

   @method()
   public foo() {
-    // invalid, not each conditional branch end with `assert()` statement. if(z > 3n) {
+    // invalid, because each conditional branch does not end with `assert()` if(z > 3n) {
       assert(true)
     }